 Saris H3 vs. TACX Neo

-But It all comes at a price: That price is about $1,400.
+But It all comes at a price for the Neo 2T: That price is about $1,400.
 That means it is a cool $400 more than the H3.
 It is a superior unit in several respects, but in terms of the fundamental ability to make you sweat and get you in better shape, the difference is marginal.
+Don’t overlook the step-down Tacx model, the Flux 2.
+We did a Tacx Flux 2 review and liked what we saw.

 If you have the budget, you gotta take a look at the Neo (here).
 But if you are trying to get the best value, we think the H3 might suit your needs just fine.